Why you should never invest in “plug-in” solar panels

 Over the last couple of years, portable solar generators have started to gain a lot of popularity.
 In a tidy package, you can generate, store, and use electricity.

-Simply hook up portable solar panels to them to charge them up through the day, and you can use them in the evening through early morning for whatever you need, off grid.
+Simply hook up portable solar panels, like a folding solar panel kit, to charge them up through the day, and you can use them in the evening through early morning for whatever you need, off grid.
 Some models like the Solar Power Cube pictured above have the panels integrated into their design on wheels.

 Solar generators have a wide range of capacities, from their ability to power entire home circuits when the grid is down, to smaller applications, like providing camp lights and laptop power overnight.